What is a SERP?

 When we talk about paid search, these are the advertisements that you will see on the top of the page.
 By using PPC, or pay-per-click, a business pays a fee to have their page ranked at the top, normally above and to the right of the organically-ranking pages.
 The ads will be ranked and positioned depending on a bidding process and their overall quality score.
 Unlike an organic search strategy that can take months to implement, an ad will be visible almost instantly once it has been paid for.

-Benefits of Organic vs. PPC
+Benefits of Organic Search vs. PPC

-There are a wide range of benefits that come along with being organically ranked on the first page.
+There are a wide range of benefits that come along with being ranking organically on the first page.
 For starters, if a page is within the top three search results, users will view this website as a credible figure.
-This sets a page apart from its competitors as being an authoritative figure within that specific industry.
+This SERP ranking sets a page apart from its competitors as being an authoritative figure within that specific industry.
 Aside from this, once you are able to achieve a high ranking, it’s easy to keep that positioning.
 Search engines will also view that website as a reliable source of information, helping to keep that ranking for an extended period of time.

 When it comes to PPC, marketers can target specific audiences to get their advertisements.
 This is especially useful when trying to target specific locations, ages, or income levels.
 As said before, a major benefit to PPC is timing.
 If you don’t have the time to wait months for your organic search to come through, PPC is an excellent solution.
 As soon as the bid is made and the placement is paid for, the advertisement will be at the top of the page, improving exposure almost instantly.
 PPC also increases the click-through-rates of your users which can lead to sales when they are ready to buy.